 Eligible students must have commenced a PhD and have at least one supervisor based at the University of Melbourne.

 As a supervisor it's been a joy knowing that a PhD candidate I am supervising is able to be part of this Interdisciplinary PhD Program in Migration, Statelessness and Refugee Studies.
 It's also made it possible for us to create an interdisciplinary supervisory team.
 Three cheers for interdisciplinary team work!
-Dr David Denborough, University of Melbourne PhD Supervisor
+Dr David Denborough, Senior Lecturer, Department of Social Work

 In addition to the formal events below, program members have fortnightly "shut up and write" sessions and regular casual catch-ups, as well as sharing information about relevant webinars, conferences, scholarships, post-doc opportunities, funding opportunities and more.